 Staff have the right to refuse copying or printing services based on any doubt of copyright violation.
 Before making a request for copying services, please see the Copyright Research Guide.

 Two Epson V600 color flatbed scanners are available for use on the computers in the Student Multimedia Design Center.

 These can scan A4 or US letter size documents or photographs (up to 8.5″ × 11.7″) at 54400 × 74880 pixels at 6400 dpi optical resolution.
 Included with these scanners are transparent media adapters for scanning slides, negatives, and other non-print materials.
 More than one piece of transparent media may be scanned at a time, including 12 frames of 35 mm film strip; 4 35 mm slides; or up to 22 cm of 6 cm medium format film.

 The scanners are kept on carts near the service desk and may be rolled to any computer when needed.

-The Student Multimedia Design Center has five scanners and one scanner/copier.
+The Student Multimedia Design Center has five scanners.
 Each has a document feeder that can scan or copy 50 pages at a time.
 Scanning is free.